waylonggggg/tp/docs/DeveloperGuide.md

 ### Creating a CCA

 1. Creating a CCA with a CCA name
-    1. Prerequisites: List all CCAs using the `list` command.
-Multiple CCAs in the list. `Handball` is not in CCA list.
+    1. Prerequisites: Multiple CCAs in the list. `Handball` is not in CCA list.
     2. Test case: `create_c c/Handball`
        Expected: A new CCA is added to the list.
 The CCA details are shown in the list.
     3. Test case: `create_c`